mosaicforge/Mosaic/mcp-server/resources/search_type_description.md

 This request allows you to search by name for a basic type of the Knowledge Graph(KG) like Person or Event.
-This will give back the
+This will give back the type with it's name, id and description.

 ToolCall> search_types("Event")